Future and Admitted Students FAQs

 Q: When can I fly?

-A: Most new students will take their Private Pilot Fundamentals class their first autumn semester, and will go on to fly in the spring or summer - provided a grade of at least 80% is earned in the class and the student has at least a 2.0 their first semester at OSU (if applicable).
-Students who are waitlisted for spring will more than likely be admitted to the flight program for the summer term, and most students do stay to fly during the summer, as our best flying weather is in the summer and fall!
+A: Most new students will take their Private Pilot Fundamentals class (Aviation 2100) their first autumn semester, and will go on to fly in the spring or summer - provided a grade of at least 80% is earned in the class and the student has at least a 2.0 their first semester at OSU (if applicable).
+Most students do stay to fly during the summer, as our best flying weather is in the summer and fall!

 Q: I have been accepted, but I haven't scheduled orientation.
 How can I do this?